bettycakez/blog/content/posts/healthtech_resources.md

 [Message Ben for an invite](https://www.linkedin.com/in/benjamin-lee-243bbb97/).

 6. **HealthTech Hang** (SF)
-*What is it:* A regular happy hour with 500+ members organized by [Harry Goldberg](https://www.linkedin.com/in/harrycgoldberg/), self-proclaimed happy hour enthusiast, that brings together an eclectic group of healttech startup folks.
+*What is it:* A regular happy hour with 500+ members organized by [Harry Goldberg](https://www.linkedin.com/in/harrycgoldberg/) (self-proclaimed happy hour enthusiast) that brings together an eclectic group of healthtech startup folks.
 *Why I love it:* Admittedly, I’m an East Coast gal.
 But a good reference point of how enthusiastic this bunch is: the last HealthTech Hang I went to had 180+ attendees.
 [Sign up via this form](https://bit.ly/SFHTHPublicContactListSignUp).